eht16/python-logstash-async/docs/config.rst

     (default: None)

 ensure_ascii
-    By default ('True') non_ASCII symbols in JSON escaped with \uXXXX sequence.
-    But on some specific settings of Elastic Stack this sequences won't be transformed back to UTF8 represintation.
+    By default ('True') non-ASCII symbols in JSON are escaped with \uXXXX sequence.
+But on some specific settings of Elastic Stack those sequences won't be transformed back to UTF-8 representation.
-    For this specific cases try to set  parameter to 'False'.
+    For those specific cases try to set parameter to 'False'.

 Options for the asynchronous processing (in module logstash_async.constants)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^